-[30] The approach that must be followed where it is said that a tribunal has allowed an application on a different basis to that on which it was originally made is consistent with this principle.
-As the Court of Appeal has recently said:
+[30] The approach that must be followed where it is said that a tribunal has allowed an application on a different basis from that on which it was originally made is consistent with this principle.
+As the Court of Appeal has 25 recently said:12

-We think it plain that jurisdiction to consider an amendment to an application is reasonably constrained by the ambit of an application in the sense that there will be permissible amendments to detail which are reasonably and fairly contemplatable as being within the ambit, but there may be proposed amendments which go beyond such scope.
-Whether details of an amendment fall within the ambit or outside it will depend on the facts of any particular case, including such environmental impacts as may be rationally perceived by an authority.
+"[7] We think it plain that jurisdiction to consider an amendment to an application is reasonably constrained by the ambit of an application in the sense that there will be permissible amendments to detail which are reasonably and fairly contemplatable as being within the ambit, but there 30 may be proposed amendments which go beyond such scope.
+Whether details of an amendment fall within the ambit or outside it will depend on the facts of any particular case, including such environmental impacts as may be rationally perceived by an authority."

-[31] In the present case we are satisfied that Estate Homes should, on appeal, have been constrained by what it had recorded in its application to the Council as the basis on which it sought compensation if it was to construct an arterial road.
+[31] In the present case we are satisfied that Estate Homes should, on appeal, 35 have been constrained by what it had recorded in its application to the Council as the basis on which it sought compensation if it was to construct an arterial road.
 The Council, as respondent in the Environment Court, was prejudiced by the course that was taken concerning the amount of compensation that could be sought for the arterial road.
-In stating in its consent decision the basis on which it was prepared to pay compensation, the Council exposed itself to an appeal to the Environment Court on the ground that its intended provision of compensation was insufficient to make its requirement of construction of the road to an arterial standard a reasonable one.
-The
+In stating in its consent decision the basis on which it was prepared to pay compensation, the Council exposed itself to an appeal to the Environment Court on the ground that its intended provision of